iShares Systematic Bond ETF (SYSB)

 - Limited upside potential compared to equity investments.

-- Potential: Credit risk: Corporate bonds are subject to credit risk, which is the risk that the issuer will default.
+- Credit risk: Corporate bonds are subject to credit risk, which is the risk that the issuer will default.

 - Expansion of fixed-income ETF market: The increasing adoption of ETFs as investment vehicles presents a growth opportunity for SYSB.
 As more investors seek diversified exposure to the bond market, SYSB can attract assets by offering a comprehensive and systematic approach to fixed-income investing.
 The global ETF market is projected to reach trillions in assets under management, providing a substantial runway for growth.
 Timeline: Ongoing.